-I recently decided to pull the trigger and buy a bottle (actually a fancy box with a bottle) of Wild Turkey Master’s Keep.
-I honestly think this limited edition is suffering from “shelf turd” syndrome as a result of it’s predecessor, Wild Turkey Diamond Anniversary.
-Diamond Anniversary (2014) did not sit well with some reviewers.
-Factor in its price ($125 MSRP), and well, it can still be found in 2016 at retail around town (at least in my town).
+I recently decided I’d pull the trigger and buy a bottle (more accurately, a fancy box and bottle) of Wild Turkey Master’s Keep.
+Honestly, I think this limited edition is suffering from “shelf turd” syndrome as a result of its predecessor, Wild Turkey Diamond Anniversary.
+Diamond Anniversary (2014) didn’t sit well with some reviewers.
+Factor in its price ($125 MSRP), and well, it can still be found in 2016 at retail around town (at least around my town).

-So, 2015 brought Master’s Keep and an even higher price tag at $150 MSRP.
-I think many bourbon enthusiasts decided to save their money for harder targets (Van Winkle and the lot) or simply avoided the limited editions altogether.
-As for the loyal Wild Turkey customer base, I’ve found that many aren’t “bourbon enthusiasts” at all.
-They’re just average working Joe’s dedicated to the distillery’s core expressions (mainly 101).
-So, I can understand why a limited edition whiskey that costs several times more than a handle of one’s personal favorite sipping bourbon is not very appealing.
+So, 2015 brought Master’s Keep and an even higher LE price tag of $150 (MSRP).
+I think many bourbon enthusiasts decided to save their money for harder targets (BTAC, Van Winkle and the lot) or simply avoided limited editions altogether.
+As for the loyal Wild Turkey customer base, I’ve found that many aren’t bourbon enthusiasts at all.
+They’re just average working Joe’s/Jane’s dedicated to the distillery’s core expressions (mainly 101).
+So, I can understand why a limited edition whiskey that costs several times more than a handle of one’s personal favorite sipping bourbon may not be appealing.

 Alright, I should probably move on to the actual review now.
-I dusted off the box top, opened it up (it’s actually a very nice box and bottle design), and popped the fancy copper-top cork (again, very nice presentation).
+I’ve dusted off the box top, opened it up (it’s actually a very nice box and bottle design), and popped the fancy copper-top stopper (again, very nice presentation).

 Tasted neat in a Canadian Glencairn after resting about 10 minutes …

 Color: rose copper

 Nose: (quite complex) caramel, musty sweet oak, toffee candy, cookie dough, buttered corn, molasses